 Lymphoma is not just one disease.
-There are actually many different types of lymphoma that affect dogs and people.
+There are actually many different types of lymphoma that affect dogs and people (in dogs there are currently 14 different types of lymphoma and leukemia, in people there are over 50).
 What they have in common is their origin from lymphoid cells that become cancerous.
 Lymphoma typically starts in lymph nodes, spleen or bone marrow, but can develop in almost any tissue in the body (including the skin!).

 Lymphoma accounts for roughly 7% to 24% of all canine cancer.
 It typically affects middle-aged to older dogs.

 Breeds that have been associated with an increased incidence of lymphoma include Boxers, bullmastiffs, basset hounds, St. Bernards, Scottish terriers, Airedales, and bulldogs.
 Dachshunds and Pomeranians have a lower than average risk.

 Lymphoma is typically considered a fairly chemo-responsive disease.
 This means that for our most common lymphoma (diffuse large B cell lymphoma) remission is expected, and can often be achieved after one or two doses of chemotherapy.

 Partial remission means that the lymphoma burden (size of lymph nodes) has decreased by half.
 Complete remission means that there is no evidence of lymphoma on exam, x-rays or ultrasound (lymph nodes and other organs are normal).

 The vast majority of dogs (84%) will develop the multicentric form of lymphoma, which is characterized by very large lymph nodes throughout the body.
 These lymph nodes are easily felt on a physical exam or when you're petting your dog.